-Within ten (10) calendar days of a student's accepted admission to the Doctor of Behavioral Health program or non-degree program, the admitted applicant receives an enrollment packet that includes a Program Enrollment Agreement and Catalog for the program.
-Once the signed Program Enrollment Agreement is submitted to CGI by the student, a one-time Program Fee of \$150 will be billed to the student account and the student will be enrolled in CGI's New Student Orientation (NSO).
+Within ten (10) calendar days of a student's accepted admission to the Doctor of Behavioral Health Program or non-degree program, the admitted applicant receives an enrollment packet via DocuSign that includes a Program Enrollment Agreement, Catalog, and Program Fee Payment information.
+Once the student signs the Program Enrollment Agreement they are required to submit payment for their one-time Program Fee of \$150.
+Once that is all completed the student will meet with their Advisor and then be enrolled in CGI's New Student Orientation (NSO).
 The first-term tuition will be billed to the student's account after the student finishes New Student Orientation and is registered in their courses.
 Every time after the initial term, students will be billed for tuition following the close of course registration.